67th Special Operations Squadron: RAF Mildenhall (1995–present)

 On 7 May 1993, it was announced that the 352nd Special Operations Group, including the 67th SOS, would relocate to RAF Mildenhall in Suffolk.
 However, this move was not completed until 30 April 1995, with the 67th SOS arriving on 17 February 1995.

-In February 1996, the squadron's HC-130N/Ps were redesignated the MC-130P Combat Shadow by Air Force Special Operations Command.
+In February 1996, the squadron's HC-130N/Ps were redesignated the MC-130P Combat Shadow by Air Force Special Operations Command (AFSOC).

 On 7 June 2013, the Night Owls began to replace their MC-130P Combat Shadows when their first Lockheed MC-130J Commando II (10-5714) arrived.
 The last MC-130P sortie was flown on 24 January 2014, which saw a tour of the country over locations including Prestwick, Alconbury and the Dumfries.
 The squadron completed the transition from the MC-130P to the MC-130J on 3 February 2014, when 66-0215 departed for Hurlburt Field, Florida.

 On 8 January 2015, the United States Department of Defense announced that RAF Mildenhall would be closing, with the 67th SOS relocating to Spangdahlem Air Base in Germany.
 After a prolonged assessment on the future of Mildenhall, the Department of Defense revealed on 29 July 2020 that the decision on Mildenhall would be reversed, while Spangdahlem Air Base would lose its flying mission with the relocation of the 480th Fighter Squadron to Aviano Air Base, Italy.

 On 31 October 2020, the Night Owls participated in the successful rescue of 27 year-old hostage Philip Warton in Nigeria.

+In August 2024, the 67th SOS participated in Exercise Pristine Flank 24, organised by the Finnish Air Force, in which the squadron was tasked with refuelling Finnish McDonnell Douglas F/A-18C Hornets.

+In March 2024, the decision was made by AFSOC to base the Fairchild Dornier C-146A Wolfhound at RAF Mildenhall.
+The first C-146A (10-3077) was delivered to RAF Mildenhall on 4 December 2024 and was assigned to the 67th SOS.